 Choosing from different types of extra mural activities allows families to find the right fit.

 The goal is not to fill every afternoon, but to ensure that participation is meaningful.
-Even one well-chosen extra mural activity can enrich a child’s school experience without creating pressure.
+Even one well-chosen extracurricular activity can enrich a child’s school experience without creating pressure.

 How Arts Complement Other School Activities